Skip to main content

 Parameter Name Description

-address Object containing properties for the address.
-Properties addr, city, state, zip, region.
+address Object with the following properties: addr, city, state, zip, region.

 listSize Number of results to be returned.